foliovision/fv-all-in-one-seo-pack/readme.txt

 == Changelog ==

+= Version 1.6.23 - 15 April 2014 =
+* Bugfix - "Use Categories for META keywords" option couldn't be turned on
+* Bugfix - PHP warnings

 = Version 1.6.22 - 21 March 2014 =
 * Feature - added support for translations
 * Feature - Facebook Open Graph support added (on by default)